ambiot/ambz2_matter/doc/matter/MatterOTA_guide.md

 ## Generating the OTA Image

 When building the OTA firmware, ensure that `CHIP_DEVICE_CONFIG_DEVICE_SOFTWARE_VERSION` and `CHIP_DEVICE_CONFIG_DEVICE_SOFTWARE_VERSION_STRING` is higher than that of the current image.
+You can check the current image's software version using `chip-tool` commands below.

+    ./chip-tool basicinformation read software-version 1 0
+    ./chip-tool basicinformation read software-version-string 1 0

 In `GCC-Release/ameba_firmware.json`, update the **serial** value to a higher number than that of current image.